Louisiana Senate backs transgender sports ban veto override

 “Without protection, women’s sports would not exist.
 Nothing has changed,” Mizell said.
 She added: “I ask you to do what is right for the girls of Louisiana and to put the politics aside on this.”

-The legislation is similar to bans passed by Republican-led legislatures in several states.
+The legislation is similar to bans passed by Republican-led legislatures in several states, such as Mississippi, Tennessee, Arkansas and Florida.

 “I’m convinced this bill is a solution looking for a problem,” said Sen. Jay Luneau, an Alexandria Democrat.